-We tested the validity of our analysis by exploring the correlation between valuations and attitudes and by testing for differences in WTP between segments defined based on a) participants' opinions regarding project additions when large infrastructure projects are being undertaken (household and non-household); b) participants' outdoor recreation activities (household); c) household characteristics such as income, financial situation, and age composition (household); d) business sector (non-household); c) role of the participant in the organisation (non-household).
-The relevant non-household segments are shown in Table 12.
-(See Table 8 for the definitions of household segments.)
+We tested the internal validity of our analysis by exploring the association between valuations and attitudes and by testing for differences in WTP between segments defined based on a) participants' opinions regarding project additions when large infrastructure projects are being undertaken (household and non-household); b) participants' outdoor recreation activities (household); c) household characteristics such as income, financial situation, and age composition (household); d) business sector (non-household); c) role of the participant in the organisation (non-household).
+The relevant non-household segments are shown in Table 9.
+(See Table 5 for the definitions of household segments.)